-- Separate Sciences (3 GCSEs Biology, Chemistry and Physics) does not appear as a separate option choice as it has done in previous years.
-This will now be covered in the usual core science hours for students who are motivated to take it.
-Your science teacher will discuss this with you. - Computer Science is a very mathematical GCSE and is recommended for students with an interest in coding and an aptitude for mathematics. - ICT (Creative iMedia), Health & Social Care, Travel & Tourism, Sports Studies and Business Enterprise (to be confirmed) are vocational qualifications and are suitable for students who enjoy a practical way of learning. - It is not always possible that every subject will run, for example, if very few people show an interest in taking it.
+- · Separate Sciences (3 GCSEs Biology, Chemistry and Physics) does not appear as a separate option choice as it has done in previous years.
+This will now be covered in the core science hours for students who are motivated to take it.
+Students started these courses earlier in Year 9 so no choice is needed. - · Computer Science is a very mathematical GCSE and is recommended for students with an interest in coding and an aptitude for mathematics. - Creative iMedia (ICT), Health & Social Care, Travel & Tourism and Sports Studies are vocational qualifications and are suitable for students who enjoy a practical way of learning and may prefer coursework to exams. - It is not always possible that every subject will run, for example, if very few people show an interest in taking it.
 Also it may not be possible for every student to be offered their first choice option subjects.
 If some subjects are oversubscribed we will look at their previous attitude to learning in that subject to help allocate places. - Examination boards sometimes make changes to the content of courses after we have printed this options booklet. - It is not possible to study more than one design option (Fine Art, 3D Design and Food Preparation & Nutrition).
-These can be popular subjects so priority will be given to students that identify the subject as their number one priority.
-We may also consider a student's attitude to learning before allocating a place on over-subscribed subjects. - Some subjects may have trips and visits as part of the curriculum.
-In these cases, the school may ask for a voluntary contribution to cover the cost of the activity. - Students who have not studied French or Spanish in Years 7-9 do not need to choose one of those subjects as an option.
+These can be popular subjects so priority will be given to students that identify the subject as their number one priority. - Some subjects may have trips and visits as part of the curriculum.
+In these cases, the school may ask for a voluntary contribution to cover the cost of the activity. - Students who have not studied French or Spanish in Years 7-9 do not need to choose one of those subjects as an option

-Please speak to your tutor if you need any option choice advice or contact Mr Hynes, Deputy Headteacher - phynes@wbvs.co.uk
+Please speak to your tutor if you need any option choice advice or contact Mr Hynes, Deputy Headteacher - phynes@wbvs.co.uk or Mrs McSwiney, Careers Leader, mmcswiney@wbvs.co.uk